Making big financial mistakes can sabotage the comfort of your golden years. You can wreck even the best-laid plans with a single poor choice.

 The IRS won’t disappear from your life when you retire.

-For instance, traditional tax-deferred retirement plans like 401(k) plans and IRAs require you to withdraw a minimum amount each year beginning in the year you turn 72.
+For instance, traditional tax-deferred retirement plans like 401(k) plans and IRAs require you to withdraw a minimum amount each year (a required minimum distribution or RMD) beginning in the year you turn 72.
 If you don’t take that income, you could be hit with a big penalty.

 Good planning — especially before retirement — can help manage the tax bite.
 Money Talks News founder Stacy Johnson says one strategy is to roll a portion of retirement savings into a Roth retirement plan, which has no minimum distribution requirements.

 Roth plans require taxes to be paid before the money goes in.
 You withdraw the funds tax-free later.
 The strategies you use will depend on your income now and what you expect it to be after retirement.

 Mistake No. 7: Ignoring estate planning